shubhamsharaff/Blog-Web-APP-Using-javascript/README.md

 Blog WEB app using plain javascript
+## How to run this Project
+- npm install
+- npm start
 ## Technical Details
 - Used Fetch for API Calls
 - Html and plain CSS